'Episodes' returns with crazier characters, strained relationships

-LOS ANGELES, Jan 11 (Reuters) - Who knew that making a television comedy would be so stressful?
+LOS ANGELES (Reuters) - Who knew that making a television comedy would be so stressful?

 Strained marriages and friendships are put to the test as Showtime’s satirical comedy “Episodes” delivers more of the narcissistic actors, crazy network heads and chaotic situations that dominate Hollywood’s television industry.